 Work is done according to priority and situation at the time.
 A typical day might include all or limited aspects of the above, or it may involve something completely different.
 Five hours of work per day are negotiable and according to the weather.
 We ask for a 3 week stay, but can negotiate depending on your skills.

 In your free time you can enjoy a good book while relaxing in our hammock.
-We have art supplies, piano, guitar and ukulele you may use upon request.
+We have a piano, guitar and ukulele you may use upon request.
 We can show you around the area as there are many beautiful places to visit!
 Our state offers hiking, fishing, rock climbing, zip lines, swimming, photographic opportunities, and much more.

 WiFi and cell service is limited at our home, but readily available in town.